godaddy/asherah/languages/java/secure-memory/README.md

 ## Protected Memory Implementation

-The protected memory implementation of secure memory
+The protected memory implementation of secure memory:
 * Uses mlock to lock the pages to prevent swapping
 * Uses mprotect to mark the pages no-access until needed
 * If the operating system supports it, uses madvise to disallow core dumps of protected regions